Beauty and Ritual in Ancient Egypt

-The cones dissolved throughout the evening with the heat of the body or the desert and kept everyone smelling sweet.
+The cones dissolved throughout the evening with the body's heat or the desert and kept everyone smelling sweet.

-It sounds messy, but they didn’t seem to mind, and they must have smelled wonderful.
+It sounds messy, but they didn't seem to mind and must have smelled wonderful.

 Famed Egyptologist Zahi Hawass says wigs played a significant role in intimate relations as wigs were mentioned in love poems as a preliminary to lovemaking!